contentful/extensions/README.md

 [External API](./samples/external-api) demonstrates accessing an external API and storing the underlying data within contentful.

+[Shopify](./samples/shopify) integrates your shopify account to search and select products to display on your frontend.

 ## Managing extensions

 > tl;dr This section explains how to manage extensions in a Contentful space  through the Contentful CLI.